philippesteer/RiverFault/README.md

 # RiverFault
-A MATLAB model generating earthquakes that impact rivers
+A MATLAB model generating earthquakes that impact rivers.
+A paper describing the model is currently under preparation and will be submitted to Esurf.

 ## Getting Started
 RiverFault is a Matlab model.
-To run it you simply use model.m or use the associated livescript model.mlx.
+To run it, simply use model.m or use the associated livescript model.mlx.
 The scripts are commented.

 ## Authors
 If you have any questions or remarks, please contact the authors: